-The Olympus Fluoview 1000 confocal scanner with TIRF module is mounted on an inverted IX81 microscope.
-The microscope is equipped with the PicoQuant FLIM system "HydraHarp400", and a Multiparameter Fluorescence Imaging Spectroscopy (MFIS) extension with six detection channels developed in the Seidel group.
+The Olympus Fluoview 1000 confocal scanning microscope system is mounted on an inverted IX81 microscope.
+The confocal microscope is equipped with a PicoQuant FLIM extension for single-photon detection including the "HydraHarp400" for highest temporal resolution, and a home-built Multiparameter Fluorescence Imaging Spectroscopy (MFIS) extension with six detection channels developed in the Seidel group.

 Available laser lines for continuous wave (cw) excitation are: 405 nm, 458 nm, 488 nm, 515 nm, 559 nm and 635 nm.
 Available laser lines for pulsed and cw excitation, e.g. for FLIM experiments are: 440 nm, 485 nm and 640 nm and a white light laser (SuperK Extreme, NKT).

 The system is equipped with an on-stage incubator and the following objective lenses:

 - U Plan X Apo Objektiv 10x (UPLXAPO10X/0,4)

 - U Plan X Apo Objektiv 20x (UPLXAPO20X/0.75)

 - U Plan X Apo Objektiv 40x (UPLXAPO40X2/0.95)

 - U Plan X Apo Objektiv 60x Oel (UPLXAPO60XO/1,42)

 - U Plan S Apo Objektiv 60xW (UPLSAPO60XW/1,2)